UPDATE: Wilmington City Council approves resolution that will allow the sale of Optimist Park

 WILMINGTON, N.C.
-(WECT) - Wilmington City Council unanimously approved a resolution declaring Optimist Park as surplus property during its meeting on Tuesday allowing the city to sell Optimist Park.
+(WECT) - Wilmington City Council unanimously approved a resolution declaring Optimist Park as surplus property during its meeting on Tuesday.
+The vote clears the way for the city to sell the park.

 Optimist Park sits at 1650 South Front Street, just a few miles from downtown and across the street from the city’s parks and recreation maintenance facility.
 The park has a total footprint of 11.3 acres with three ball fields, a press box, and restrooms.